-All farms undergo onsite inspection to verify growing practices and animal care.
+All produce farms undergo onsite inspection to verify growing practices.

 Apple Ridge Farm*